svioletg/viMusBot/README.md

 ## TODO

-- [developer] Bundle reaction choices into some sort of function(s) for quicker use
 - [feature] Have the `-todo` and `-changelog` commands grab contents from this repository's corresponding markdown files
 - [feature] Add command to skip to specified item in queue
 ---